Skip to content

 gpioEventManager.addListener(pin, [](const GpioEvent& evt) {

-// React quickly to a pin state change
+// React immediately to pin edge

 });